The Camino Frances

 St-Jean-Pied-de-Port to Pamplona

-Pamplona to Logrono
+Pamplona to Logroño

-Logrono to Burgos
+Logroño to Burgos

-Logrono to Burgos continues along the French Way starts in Logroño, the capital of the famous Rioja wine region.
+Logroño to Burgos continues along the French Way starts in Logroño, the capital of the famous Rioja wine region.
 Explore the city and treat yourself to ‘tapas’ in the lively Calle del Laurel before you start your journey.
-The terrain becomes easier than in previous stages of the Camino and you will walk sections across undulating farmland and vineyards, passing castles, monasteries and charming villages.
+The terrain becomes easier than in previous stages of the Camino, and you will walk sections across undulating farmland and vineyards, passing castles, monasteries and charming villages.
 One of the highlights is Santo Domingo de la Calzada and its historic centre, an important stop for pilgrims “on the Camino since the Middle Ages.
 You will finish your walk in the majestic city of Burgos, home of ‘El Cid’, where you should visit its magnificent cathedral, possibly the most beautiful in Spain.

-Burgos to Leon
+Burgos to León

 This section of the Camino starts in majestic Burgos, the hometown of ‘El Cid’ and considered the Gothic capital of Spain.
-This section of the French Way finishes in the village of Sahagún, in the heart of the Meseta with its vast wide-open landscapes.
+This section of the French Way finishes in the village of Sahagún, in the heart of the Meseta, with its vast, wide-open landscapes.
 The sounds of nature and endless crop fields will be your companions for this section of the Camino de Santiago, dotted with hamlets, picturesque sleepy villages and Romanesque churches.
-Then, starting in the medieval town of Sahagún, section 5 of the Camino de Santiago along the French Way will take you across the Meseta, the immense Castilian Plateau (900m) and its villages.You will finish this walking section in the city of León, where you can admire the cathedral, the remains of its Roman walls, the Romanesque Royal Basilica of Saint Isidoro and Gaudí’s neo-Gothic Casa de Botines.
+Then, starting in the medieval town of Sahagún, section 5 of the Camino de Santiago along the French Way will take you across the Meseta, the immense Castilian Plateau (900m) and its villages.
+You will finish this walking section in León, where you can admire the cathedral, the remains of its Roman walls, the Romanesque Royal Basilica of Saint Isidoro and Gaudí’s neo-Gothic Casa de Botines.

-Leon to Ponferrada
+León to Ponferrada

 Ponferrada to Sarria

 This section of the Camino de Santiago runs along the French Way (Camino Frances) starts in Ponferrada, with its imposing Templars Castle, and finishes in the market town of Sarria, the most popular Camino starting point.
 You will begin your journey heading to Villafranca del Bierzo, a gorgeous town surrounded by idyllic countryside.
 After Villafranca, a challenging ascent will lead to the mountains of O Cebreiro.
 You will enter Galicia via O Cebreiro, a stunning mountain village in a region of outstanding natural beauty.
-After O Cebreiro, the Camino will continue along forest tracks towards Sarria, just over 100km away from Santiago.
+After O Cebreiro, the Camino will continue along forest tracks towards Sarria, just over 100km from Santiago.
 An alternative route will take you by the impressive Samos Monastery.

 Sarria to Santiago

-This is the most popular walking tour of the Camino de Santiago, which is from Sarria.
+This is the most popular walking tour of the Camino de Santiago from Sarria.
 Perfect for those looking to capture the essence of the Camino: a nice walk, good food and wine, discovering local customs, meeting fellow pilgrims and enjoying the unique atmosphere of it all.
 You won’t forget a single minute of it!
 This section of the Camino de Santiago starts in Sarria and covers the last 100km of the Camino Frances, the minimum required to apply for your Compostela certificate.
 The Camino will take you across woodlands, farmland and rustic hamlets, following tracks and paths lined by granite stone walls.
 The green rolling landscape.

-History Of The Camino Frances
+History Of The Camino Francés

-The Camino Frances, and also called the French Way, is the most traditional of all the pilgrim routes to Santiago and the best known internationally.
-This is the Camino route featured in the famous movie ‘The Way‘ starring Martin Sheen.
-The trail was established in the late 11th century thanks to the efforts of monarchs like Sancho III the Greater and Sancho Ramírez de Navarra y Aragón, as well as Alphonse VI and his successors, who looked after its construction and promotion.
+The Camino Francés, also called the French Way, is the most traditional pilgrim route to Santiago and is best known internationally.
+It is the route featured in the famous movie The Way, starring Martin Sheen.
+The trail was established in the late 11th century thanks to the efforts of monarchs like Sancho III the Greater, Sancho Ramírez de Navarra y Aragón, and Alphonse VI and his successors, who looked after its construction and promotion.

-At the time of writing, the Camino Frances and the pilgrimages had reached their heyday.
+At the time of writing, the Camino Francés and the pilgrimages had reached their heyday.
 Santiago became a destination for pilgrims from the entire Christian world.
 This surge of pilgrims was so intense that it prompted a Moslem Ambassador to state that “the throng of worshippers who travel to Santiago and back is so great that there is almost no room left on the road leading to the west”.

 Interest continued to grow in the 20th century, with the progressive rediscovery, restoration, and recovery of this ancient trail, greatly thanks to the work of Elias Valiña, the parish priest of O Cebreiro.